Updated 16th June 2021.

 Can You Develop this Ability?

-If you dream of a future event and it comes true, to me it is just a little nod from spirit that you’re walking your path.
+If you dream of a future event and it comes true, to me it is just a little nod from Spirit that you’re walking your path.
 You haven’t strayed from where you planned to go.
-But in my opinion, those little nods cannot be easily controlled.
-They are a blessing and they are comforting, but we can’t have them regularly because they would spoil the ending, all the time.
+But in my opinion, those little nods cannot always be easily controlled.
+You can do a bit of work to encourage Spirit to send you more of these ‘nods’ and I’ll talk about that more at the end of the article.

 The Value of Confirmation